Marine Alliance for Science and Technology for Scotland

 Advisory support: Bhavani Narayanaswamy (SAMS), John Baxter (University of St Andrews), Christine Gaebel (University of Edinburgh) and Chrissy Onay (MASTS).

+The MASTS Deep Sea Community has identified the need for clear communication of the impacts of climate change on Scottish deep-sea ecosystems together with the associated socio-economic impacts.
 Most of the United Kingdom’s deep sea (deeper than 200 m) is in Scottish waters.
 Scotland’s deep sea, is around four times bigger than Scotland itself and it hosts a diverse range of habitats, such as submarine ridges, banks, sea mounts, coral and sponge reefs, expansive soft sediments and sand waves.
+Biodiversity in these habitats is extremely high but deep-sea environments, in contrast to coastal ecosystems, are generally less adaptive to environmental changes and its species and habitats are therefore more sensitive to climate change impacts.

 Story Map and Policy Brief

-MASTS Working Group: Migration and prey energyscapes in changing oceans: Toward a new generation of process-based models for individuals and populations
+Migration and prey energyscapes in changing oceans: Toward a new generation of process-based models for individuals and populations

 Lead PI: Neil Banas (Strathclyde University)

+This Working Group aims to find new common ground between movement ecologists and ocean modellers looking at the same food chains but with opposite orientations: from top predators looking down, from lower trophic levels looking up.
 There is a long tradition of efforts to relate behaviour and change in mobile marine predator populations to change in underlying climate and ocean drivers—or conversely, to translate what we know about the past and future of ocean physics and plankton into implications for migration, movement, and population resilience in fish, seabirds, and marine mammals.
 However, making these leaps across trophic levels almost never works as well as it seems it ought to.

 Key Objectives

-MASTS Working Group in Planning: Supporting evidence-based climate change adaptation in Scotland’s marine environment – A science-policy engagement day
+Supporting evidence-based climate change adaptation in Scotland’s marine environment – A science-policy engagement day

-The over-arching goal of this proposed MASTS Working Group is to inform action to adapt to climate change impacts in Scotland’s marine environment.
+The goal of this Working Group is to inform action to adapt to climate change impacts in Scotland’s marine environment.
 This will be achieved by organising a science-policy engagement day and by fostering a dialogue among marine scientists, policymakers, practitioners, industry and nature conservation organisations, local authorities and NGOs.

 Key Objectives